synopsys-sig/synopsys-extension/README.md

-# [DEPRECATED] Synopsys Security Scan for Azure DevOps
+# DEPRECATED: Synopsys Security Scan for Azure DevOps

 **NOTE:** This extension has been deprecated and will not work after February 14, 2025.
 It is recommended that you migrate to our new <a href="">Black Duck Security Scan</a>.
 Instructions can be found <a href="<community url>">here</a>